Piranha II: The Spawning: Production

-Development
+Development and writing

-After the release and financial success of Joe Dante's Piranha, producers Jeff Schechtman and Chako van Leuwen immediately began work on a sequel film.
+After the financial success of Joe Dante's Piranha, producers Jeff Schechtman and Chako van Leuwen immediately began work on a sequel.
 Roger Corman, the head of New World Pictures which had produced and released the first film, did not share either person's interest, instead focusing on his own "underwater horror" film Humanoids from the Deep.
-Schechtman and van Leuwen purchased the sequel rights from Corman, first setting up an independent production company before developing a script with writers Charles H. Eglee and Channing Gibson, based on a treatment by New World producer Martin B. Cohen.
+Corman sold the sequel rights to Schechtman and van Leuwen, who developed a script with writers Charles H. Eglee and Channing Gibson, based on a treatment by longtime New World producer Martin B. Cohen.

-Because Dante was already attached to direct The Howling for New World, the producers approached Dante's former colleague Miller Drake as prospective director.
+Because Dante was already attached to direct The Howling, the producers approached Dante's former colleague Miller Drake as prospective director.
 Drake had worked alongside Dante in New World's trailer department and had essayed the role of "First Mutant" in Dante's directorial debut, Hollywood Boulevard – before becoming Corman's de facto head of post-production.
-With a tentative director in place, the producers' sought financing and eventually struck a deal with Ovidio G. Assonitis, a Greco-Italian filmmaker who had produced and directed several successful low-budget "cash-in" films aimed at the American import market.
-Drake set to work developing a script with Eglee, who would later collaborate with James Cameron on the TV show Dark Angel.
+With a tentative director in place, the producers' sought financing and struck a deal with Greco-Italian filmmaker Ovidio G. Assonitis, who had produced and directed several successful low-budget "cash-in" films aimed at the American import market.
+The filmmaker had previously directed the 1974 supernatural horror movie Beyond the Door, a film that prompted Warner Bros. to file suit for copyright infringement because of its alleged similarity to The Exorcist.
+According to Assonitis the suit was resolved when he promised not to make a sequel to Beyond the Door and Warner entered an agreement that the producer oversee three movies for the company, one of which would be Piranha II.

+Drake set to work rewriting the script with Eglee, who would later collaborate with James Cameron on the TV show Dark Angel.
 Drake's intention was that Piranha II should hinge upon Kevin McCarthy's scientist from Piranha, even though he had seemingly perished in the first movie.

 "I pitched this idea of bringing Kevin McCarthy back, all chewed up and mutilated from the previous movie," says Drake.
 "He was on an abandoned oil rig and he was developing these flying piranhas out there to get revenge, or whatever.
 I think we were going to bring Barbara Steele back and have him kill her by smashing her head through a fish tank."

-Plans changed as neither McCarthy nor Steele were available, and the script was eventually re-written as a standalone story without returning characters.
+Plans changed as neither McCarthy nor Steele were available, and the script was re-written as a standalone story without returning characters.
 James Cameron, another New World alumnus, was hired as the special effects director.
 Some time before principal photography started, Miller Drake was fired by Assonitis and Cameron was promoted to director.
 Piranha II would be his feature directorial debut.